meldridge/meldridge.github.io/posts/_posts/2018-08-22-Security-is-always-a-trade-off.md

 There are also plenty of occasions where a system is designed poorly enough that it ends up being both inconvenient to use *and*  insecure.
 These are the low-hanging fruit in our industry (everyone likes a win-win), but focusing on them can make us complacent.
 Eventually we'll run into a problem where we can't have it both ways: we have to make a trade-off between convenience and security.

-Even once we've made our decision, it gets more complicated, because making a security solution overly inconvenient tends to backfire.
+Even once we've made our decision, it gets more complicated.
+We might have selected the correct trade-off for our system, but our users might not agree—and making a security solution inconvenient for users tends to backfire.

 Cormac Herley from Microsoft Research wrote a seminal paper on this topic [back in 2009](https://www.nspw.org/2009/proceedings/2009/nspw2009-herley.pdf):